datocms/old-website/src/docs/ui-extensions/entry-point.md

 });
 ```

 The `DatoCmsExtension.init()` callback will invoked once the extension is ready with an `extension` argument, which will give you all the methods you might need to get info and communicate to the main DatoCMS webapp.

 We'll take a detailed look the methods our SDK offers and how to use them in the [next section of the guide](/docs/ui-extensions/sdk-reference/).

 ### Examples

-You can take a look at some extensions we already made in our [Github repository](https://github.com/datocms/ui-extensions-sdk/tree/master/examples/).
+If you have doubts regarding how to structure your entry-point HTML file, please take a look at some of the extensions we already made available in our [Github repository](https://github.com/datocms/ui-extensions-sdk/tree/master/examples/).